How to Claim for an Unclaimed Estate

 - If you know the name of the deceased, you can search for their probate records, which will include details of their assets and the value of their estate.
 You can search for probate records on the government’s website.

-The value of an unclaimed estate can vary widely, depending on the assets and liabilities of the deceased.
+The value of an unclaimed estate can vary widely, depending on the assets and debts of the deceased.
 It’s also important to be aware that claiming an unclaimed estate can be a complex and time-consuming process, and it’s advisable to seek professional advice if you’re considering making a claim.

 Share this article